 Lavender Essential Oil– Lavender oil is an amazing smelling oil and very popular for its anti-inflammatory and antiseptic properties.
 It heals burns, scars, rashes, razor burns and reduces the appearance of scars caused by them.

-This cream is extremely moisturizing, you can reduce the quantity of Shea butter in summer or keep it same if you have a dry skin.
-Massage skin with the cream twice a day focusing more on the affected areas.
+This DIY cellulite cream is extremely moisturizing, you can reduce the quantity of Shea butter in summer or keep it the same if you have dry skin.
+Massage your skin with the cream twice a day focusing more on the affected areas.

 For more effective results, follow a routine of dry brushing before the shower and applying the cream right after the shower.
 Dry brushing will exfoliate your skin and your pores will be all ready to absorb the cream, resulting in a firm and silky smooth skin.